Premium articles

 In 2025, we talked about clinical trials; in 2026, we are seeing the first regulatory approvals for combination therapies.

-• Gene Silencing: New siRNA (Small Interfering RNA) treatments are now being used to “silence” the virus’s ability to produce surface antigens.
+• Gene Silencing: New siRNA (Small Interfering RNA) treatments are being utilized in new ways.
+They “silence” the virus’s ability to produce surface antigens.

-• The Goal: Achieving a “functional cure”—where the virus is so suppressed that the immune system keeps it in check without the need for daily pills.
+• The Goal: Achieving a “functional cure.”
+The virus is so suppressed that the immune system keeps it in check.
+This occurs without the need for daily pills.

 2. Hepatitis C (HCV): Simplified “Test-and-Treat”